 Our first Mountain Pathways small group experiences, which we are calling Expeditions, will launch in February, 2019.
-Up to 18 people can participate in these first three expeditions!
-Information and sign ups to come.
+Up to 18 people can participate in these first three expeditions (6 per small group).
+Information and sign ups are below.

 Following and Growing after Christ's example...

-Ultimately, growing as a deeply committed follower of Jesus Christ – growing as a disciple of Jesus – is a life-long process.
-But there are characteristics of what it means to be growing in maturity in Christ that we aim toward.
-These are included in Scripture as well as John Wesley’s well-written “The Character of a Methodist,” and in all cases indicate a life transformed by the presence and love of God.
+While growth as a deeply committed follower of Jesus Christ is a life-long process, there are characteristics of what it means to be mature in Christ that we aim toward.
+These are described in Scripture as well as John Wesley’s well-written “The Character of a Methodist,” and in all cases indicate a life transformed by the presence and love of God.
 The definition of a "deeply committed follower of Jesus Christ, courageously working to change our world" is the starting point and foundation of the Mountain Pathways experience.

 Mountain Pathways will debut as short-term, small group experiences for up to 6 participants in each small group "expedition".